Wabigoon Lake Ojibway Nation-Ignace area

 No preferred regions or areas have been identified.
 Studies are conducted only in areas where a community expressed interest in the project.

 The project must also be implemented in a way that helps foster well-being or quality of life in the area.
-The project will only proceed with the involvement of the interested community, First Nation and Métis communities in the area, and surrounding communities working together to implement it.
+The project will only proceed with the informed willingness and consent of the interested community, First Nation and Métis communities in the area, and surrounding communities working together to implement it.

 Would earthquakes affect the repository?